15 Best Podcast Microphones in 2020 for Superior Audio Clarity

-The mic is a condenser mic.
+The AT-2020 USB+ is a condenser mic.
 It’s a plug-and-play device optimized for digital vocal recordings.
 One of the reasons it performs so well is the high-end AD converter, which is responsible for giving the mic a 16-bit 44.1/48kHz sampling rate and a very clear audio pickup.

 Of course, the mic and boom arm aren’t the only two professional-grade components in this pack.
 The bundle contains a pair of ATH M20x headphones too.
 These provide good sound isolation and enhance the midrange vocals so that you can hear each guest in great detail.

 There’s no reason you can’t keep things simple when hosting a podcast.
 If you’re low on money and you don’t need the highest production value, you can get away with some pretty small and affordable lavalier microphones.

 The Rode SmartLav+ is one of my favorite omnidirectional lavalier microphones to combine with smartphones.
 If you don’t have a studio, then I recommend the SmartLav+ to get you started on your podcasts.